Updated: Jan 13

 Issuing a 1099

 Some independent contractors will pay others to help them run their business.
-If you paid someone more than $600 in 2020, then you will need to file a 1099 for that person, and send a copy of this to the IRS by February 28th, 2021 (or March 31st, 2021 if you file electronically).
+If you paid someone more than $600 in 2022, then you will need to file a 1099 for that person, and send a copy of this to the IRS by January 31st.

 A good bookkeeping practice to adhere to is to file a signed and completed W-9 for each contractor you hire.
 This provides the information you need for filing Form 1099 with your contractor and the IRS.